jsanchesleao/blog/pages/about.md

 # This is me
-I'm a passionate programmer who loves dynamics languages and functional programming Currently working with node.js and clojure
+I'm a passionate programmer who loves dynamics languages and functional programming Currently working with node.js and clojure!
 :)